• Skip to primary navigation

 Cheers to Wine Tasting & More

 Send the kids to ski school or the movies and head over to one of two Seven Birches Winery tasting rooms.
 The original tasting room is located within the RiverWalk Resort.
 Overlooking the recently planted vines, you can sip on a variety of red, white, and everything in between wine varieties.
 The new Atrium Wine Bar is located in the Lincoln Village Shops.
 The Atrium is open for wine by the glass, wine flights, and New Hampshire-made snacks.
-And right next door is a newer addition to the area for a fun tasting experience: Rhythm Handcrafted Beverages.
+And right next door is a newer addition to the area for a fun tasting experience: Rhythm Cider.
 Try their locally sourced and produced cider, seltzer and so much more.
 Once you’re done sipping, make sure you do a little shopping at the Lincoln Village Shops.

 Lace Up Your Skates